The Medicine and Mystery of Indian Pipe

 Honoring the Medicine of Indian Pipe – Spirit Plant - xo – Jen

 ElderMoon School of Herbs

 Come deepen your walk with our original medicine plants and make them part of your primary healthcare system for you and your loved ones.
 We walk through building your own apothecary filled with potent medicines you learn to make yourself.
 Let's tighten the weave of who you are, right where you are, as you begin to birth and walk the path of your inner herbalist.
 Herbal study is on-going with Jen Costa, Herbalist, Critical Care RN, CST.
 Start anytime on-line.
-Live classes begin each May in Woodstock, NY - Details in link.

 Jennifer Costa, Herbalist, Teacher, BS, RN, CST, and Founder of ElderMoon School of Herbs & Earth Medicine